pivotal-sprout/sprout-wrap/README.md

 1. **Enable FileVault in System Preferences**

-    FileVault is full disk encryption, enable in Security preference panel, DO NOT LOSE THE KEY
+    FileVault is full disk encryption, enable in Security preference panel, DO NOT LOSE THE KEY (or/and send them to your supervisors)

         System Preferences > Security & Privacy > Turn ON FileVault